 A typical GLOBIS class has 20-30 students.
 The small size allows for increased interaction among students and with the lecturer.

-(2) Participation for online courses is graded based on voice communication as well as using extended online features, including voting, chatting, and real-time collaboration tools
+With that in mind, here are some of the differences that students can expect: (1) Students taking courses online can watch recordings of classes they miss (2) Participation for online courses is graded based on voice communication as well as using extended online features, including voting, chatting, and real-time collaboration tools.

 Most modern computers are sufficient to join online courses.
 In addition, you will need a webcam, headset, and broadband internet connection.

-Yes, you can apply to take Japanese Pre-MBA courses here: http://mba.globis.ac.jp/entry/tanka.html
+Yes, you can apply to take Japanese Pre-MBA courses here: https://mba.globis.ac.jp/pre-mba/info/

 Please note the Pre-MBA course limit includes both English and Japanese courses.

-You can access the application form here: https://www.globis.ac.jp/programs/pre-mba/apply-now-details/
+You can access the application form here: https://www.globis.ac.jp/admission-fees/how-to-apply-to-pre-mba/